Scott Camil: Medals returned

-At Senator Hart's garden party during Dewey Canyon III, Camil wore two Purple Heart medals, a Vietnamese Cross for Gallantry with Silver Star, and a Good Conduct medal.
-He called the medals a farce which he would return on Friday.
-In the documentary "A Seasoned Veteran", Camil Stated: "The throwing away of the medals, for me, was the cutting of the umbilical cord between me and the government.
+At Senator Hart's garden party during Dewey Canyon III, Camil wore two Purple Heart medals, a Vietnamese Cross for Gallantry with Silver Star and a Good Conduct medal.
+He called the medals a farce that he would return on Friday.
+In the documentary "A Seasoned Veteran," Camil stated: "The throwing away of the medals, for me, was the cutting of the umbilical cord between me and the government.
 I was now independent."

 Taking it to the source

 In a 1992 interview, Camil revealed for the first time that he had considered shooting "the most hardcore hawks" in Congress as an alternative to returning medals during the Dewey Canyon III demonstration in April 1971.
 In Camil's words, "I didn't think it was terrible at the time ...
 I was serious.
 I felt that I spent two years killing women and children in their own fucking homes.
 These are the guys that fucking made the policy, and these were the guys that were responsible for it, and these were the guys that were voting to continue the fucking war when the public was against it.
 I felt that if we really believed in what we were doing, and if we were willing to put our lives on the line for the country over there, we should be willing to put our lives on the line for the country over here."
 Six months later at a November 1971 meeting, after recruiting participants and describing his weapons training range, Camil proposed to the VVAW his idea about the assassination of the members of Congress who showed the most support for the war.
 The proposal was voted down.